hashicorp/terraform-provider-google/website/docs/r/compute_network_endpoint.html.markdown

 # google\_compute\_network\_endpoint

 A Network endpoint represents a IP address and port combination that is part of a specific network endpoint group (NEG).
-NEGs are zonals collection of these endpoints for GCP resources within a single subnet. **NOTE**: Network endpoints cannot be created outside of a network endpoint group.
+NEGs are zonal collections of these endpoints for GCP resources within a single subnet. **NOTE**: Network endpoints cannot be created outside of a network endpoint group.